-A CEO once told us that his company had survived one hundred years through not innovating.
-He was convinced that innovation was irrelevant for his industry.
+A CEO once told us that his insurance company had survived one hundred years by not innovating.
+He was convinced that innovation was irrelevant to his industry.

 We have worked with many finance companies over the years, and during this time we have often had to debate the relevance of innovation for the sector.
 A significant number of leaders in the finance sector tell us that, unlike tech companies, finance is all about being safe and conservative.
 To add to this, they say, the sector is also shackled by compliance, heavy government regulations and related bureaucracy.